ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

-If a hash algorithm identifier is present in both the Reference Value and the Accepted Claims Set, but the value of the hash is not binary identical between the reference value and the Accepted Claims Set entry then the Reference Value does not match.
+If a hash algorithm identifier is present in both the Reference Value and the Accepted Claims Set, but the value of the hash is not binary identical between the Reference Value and the Accepted Claims Set entry then the Reference Value does not match.

 ##### Comparison for raw-value entries

 > I think this comparison method only works if the entry is at key 4 (because there needs to be a mask at key 5).
-Should we have a reference value of this which stores [expect-raw-value raw-value-mask] in an array?
+Should we have a Reference Value of this which stores [expect-raw-value raw-value-mask] in an array?

 [^issue]: Content missing.
 Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/71